opawg/podcast-hosts/README.md

 If you have the URL of a podcast's audio file, this JSON file will help you work out who the host is.

+## Images

+Each podcast host has an image, in optimised .png format.
+The filename is programmatically calculated from the podcast host's name, in lower case, with non-alphanumeric characters encoded as a "-".
+Here's our ugly code:

+`$imageFilename=str_replace(' ','-',str_replace('.','-',strtolower($host['hostname'])));`

 ## Contributing to the list

 For now, the simplest way is to add to the file at `src/hosts.json`.
 Each podcast host may have multiple entries, but the URL patterns should be unique.